Who we are — what we fly — and where we go

 No autopilot, no GPS panel, no baggage compartment to speak of — just the essentials crammed behind the rear seat.
 If it doesn’t fit in the Champ, it doesn’t come.

+The plan is to celebrate Wisconsin and its heritage!
 This isn’t a race and it isn’t a record attempt.
 It’s a slow, low-altitude tour of a beautiful state that’s best appreciated from a thousand feet up.
-Every landing is a chance to stretch your legs, meet someone new, and see a corner of Wisconsin most people drive right past.
+Every landing is a chance to stretch the legs, meet someone new, and see a corner of Wisconsin most people unfortunately do not get to see.

 Some legs are barely three miles.
 Others stretch across sixty.
 Together they add up to 2,435 miles of grass runways, lakeside approaches, river valley fly-overs, and Northwoods scenery that makes the whole thing worth doing.